 Careers in QE

 Preparing students for their next steps after leaving Queen Elizabeth High School is a vital part of school life.
-Chris Lush is the school’s Careers Adviser and he can be contacted on email@example.com
+Careers Advice can be sort at email@example.com

 The role of Careers Adviser involves introducing students in years 8 , 9 and 10 to the route they will take through school, college , apprenticeship and/ or further education into the job or career they want.
 At first, this takes the form of presentations and/or groupworks in class.
-When students have a particular query about careers, Mr. Lush will meet them to discuss their ideas.
-Mr. Lush also attends the Year 9 Options Evening, so that students and parents / guardians can discuss how their subject choices will affect their career plans.
+When students have a particular query about careers, the Careers Advisor will meet them to discuss their ideas.
+The Careers Adviser also attends the Year 9 Options Evening, so that students and parents / guardians can discuss how their subject choices will affect their career plans.

 Year 10 students have the opportunity to go on Work Experience, this gives everyone the chance to explore the world of work at first hand and is a great help in finding out whether a particular career would suit or not.
 Year 10’s will also have a chance to attend the 3 Colleges Taster Day at Hereford Sixth Form College, Hereford and Ludlow College and Hereford College of Arts.
 Students can choose from a range of subject courses and assess which venue they would prefer.